kibblewhite/ecs-protobuf-csharp-01/README.md

 # ecs-protobuf-csharp-01

 The nuget package source needs to be configured within the Visual Studio IDE

 Name: protobuf-csharp

 Source: https://gitlab.com/api/v4/projects/31452783/packages/nuget/index.json

+---

+In the last example call, a certificate file is required for the certificate based authentication call to work.

+> Please request for the developer's pass_cert.p12 file that is part of the solutions-fulfilment-svc

+---

-If asked for creditials you might need to configure nuget package access details through the following file:
+If asked for credentials you might need to configure nuget package access details through either of the following filepath locations:

 > %USERPROFILE%\AppData\Roaming\NuGet\NuGet.Config

 Or within the startup project of the visual studio solution:

 > ./Properties/nuget.config

 ```xml
 <?xml version="1.0" encoding="utf-8"?>